-Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx

-- 1. Financially Responsible Party Information Form - 2.
-Property Owner Certification Form - 3.
-Proof of property ownership: - Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).
+SOBINITIAL INITIAL CONTROL OF THE CALLOT Form s and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx ☐ 1. ☐ 2. ☐ 3.
+Financially Responsible Party Information Form Property Owner Certification Form Proof of property ownership: Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).
 NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
-For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required.
+For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required. ☐ 6. ☐ 7. ☐ 8.
+Tentative Parcel Map Hazardous Waste Site Certification Adequate Service Certification for Water